Our Policies A-Z

 Health Crisis Management

+To deal with future public health crises, a much faster and harmonised response is necessary.
 LYMEC therefore calls for agencies such as the European Centre for Disease Control to be awarded new powers to intervene more rapidly.
-Additionally, we support the creation of an EU Infection Protection Regulation which would empower the European Commission to implement travel restrictions regarding the entry into the European Union.
-Finally, we call for greater solidarity between Member States in health matters, including the coordination of an effective vaccination strategy for all European citizens.
+Additionally, we support the creation of an EU Infection Protection Regulation which would empower the European Commission to implement travel restrictions regarding entry into the European Union.
+Finally, we call for greater solidarity between Member States in health matters, including the coordination of effective future vaccination strategies for all European citizens.

 Humanitarian Visas

-We therefore call on all EU Member States to commonly introduce a “humanitarian visa system”, which would allow refugees to enter the EU territory legally, and thus be able to seek asylum on humanitarian grounds upon arrival.
+LYMEC considers that the current rules surrounding asylum applications create a catch-22 situation for asylum seekers, even those in a genuine humanitarian crisis.
+This increases demand for dangerous and illegal trafficking services, resulting in enormous human suffering and even death.
+We therefore call on all EU Member States to commonly introduce a “humanitarian visa system”, which would allow refugees to enter the EU territory legally and thus be able to seek asylum on humanitarian grounds upon arrival.
 All Member States should adopt common criteria for these humanitarian visas.
-There should be cooperation at European Union level to allow asylum seekers to apply for asylum in all Member States.
+There should be EU-level cooperation to allow asylum seekers to apply for asylum in all Member States.

 Human Rights